 Absolutely.
-So, the things that we're going to talk about now are basically best practices, and will enable you to really have a tight ship going forwards, particularly with regard to cancellations, which should be either the next slide or the one after that.
+So the things that we're going to talk about now are basically best practices, and will enable you to really have a tight ship going forwards, particularly with regard to cancellations, which should be either the next slide or the one after that.

 Right.
-So, these are best practice strategies: set up a cancellation register, it says is the slide.
+So these are best practice strategies set up a cancellation register, it says the slide.

 Absolutely.
-So, every patient that is cancelling an appointment that doesn't immediately go back in the diary, you should be entering onto a cancellation register.
-So, think back to the last couple of winters and every patient that came in with a drip on the end of their nose and was full of cold and you thought, Thanks for that in advance, you're going to share your germs with me.
-All of those patients this year are likely to cancel.
-So, if you think about anybody that's got an upper respiratory anything is going to be cancelling.
-That can be not just a leak but a haemorrhage if you don't keep track of that, and it can be very overwhelming to keep track of it when you are getting a lot of cancellations come through at once because they all come through at once, they never come through spread evenly across the week, it'll always be half your afternoon gone, and then the last two still hanging on.
+So every patient that is cancelling an appointment that doesn't immediately go back in the diary, you should be entering onto a cancellation register.
+So think back to the last couple of winters.
+And every patient that came in with a drip on the end of their nose and was full of cold your thoughts.
+Thanks for that in advance, I'm going to show you germs with me, all of those patients this year are likely to cancel.
+So if you think about anybody that's got an upper respiratory, anything is going to be cancelling that can be not just a leak, but a haemorrhage if you don't keep track of that, and it can be very overwhelming to keep track of it, when you are getting a lot of cancellations come through at once because they all come through at once.
+And then they never come through spread evenly across the week, you'll always be half your afternoon gone, and then the last two still hanging on.
+So it was the last area always so be keeping a note of everybody that is cancelling and then the next slide will be making sure that you are following up with those people consistently.
+So follow up with them via phone and importantly via text message.
+So if I leave you a voicemail, it's very easy on your device that does a zillion things other than as a phone to miss a voicemail.
+So make sure that you send them a text message as well.
+Just checking in and seeing how they're doing, seeing how their shoulder is do they need to rebook that appointment?
+And how are they feeling?